-1. Use of restoration monies for the prevention of future spills.

-- 2. [further clean-up activities.]
+- 1. [use of restoration monies for the prevention of future spills.] - 2. [further clean-up activities.]
 8 - 3.
-Now much reliance should be place on natural processes to insure recovery of injured natural resources and services. - 4. [the effect of restoration activities on the local economy of the spill] 10 area. - 5.
-Idea of removing other (non Exxon Valdez oil) sources of contamination from the affected area as a means of aiding restoration.
+Thow much reliance should be place on natural processes to insure recovery of injured natural resources and services. - 4.
+The effect of restoration activities on the local economy of the spill to area. - 5. idea of removing other (non Exxon Valdez oil) sources of contamination from the affected area as a means of aiding restoration.